Step by Step 'Original' Secret Bakewell Pudding Recipe

 This recipe uses frozen all butter puff pastry rather than the more elaborate handmade stuff which not only saves you time but also means that there is less to go wrong, thereby guaranteeing good results every time.

-'Original' Bakewell Pudding Recipe: A Step by Step Photo Guide For Handling Frozen Puff Pastry.
+A Step by Step Photo Guide for Handling Frozen Puff PastryClick thumbnail to view full-size

 I promise that this recipe produces a pudding which looks and tastes just as good as the originals that you can buy in any of Bakewell’s busy pudding shops, and of course which I have partaken and tasted myself!
 To guarantee good results and an 'even' bake every time you make your pudding I would suggest that you invest in some non-stick baking tins as I did (please see included pictures).